dse/xorg-monospace-fonts-ttf/README.md

 # xorg-monospace-fonts-ttf

+**NOTE: WORK IN PROGRESS.
+I've found numerous issues and I'm working on resolving them.
+You probably don't want to download these fonts right now.**

 The X Window System comes with a pretty good assortment of bitmap fonts.
 The monospace fonts in it happen to be excellent for coding.